Seneca-ICTOER/OSL645/docs/Labs/lab6.md

 **Perform the Following Steps:**

-1. Confirm that you are located in your **home** directory in your Matrix account.
+1. Confirm that you are located in your **home** directory in your Ubuntu VM.

    - Let's demonstrate that the Unix/Linux shell stores numbers as ascii text which can cause problems when performing math operations.